ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/Snowflake Overview.md

                             FIELD_OPTIONALLY_ENCLOSED_BY = '"' --this means that some values will be wrapped in double-quotes bc they have commas in them
                             ;*

-Once created, we can see the files inside our schema under a new section (after the table section) called **File Formats** :
+Once created, we can see the file formats inside our schema under a new section (after the table section) called **File Formats** :

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/f4f66538-f831-497f-8b3a-9edda449feda)